CyclotronResearchCentre/BIDS_AgingData/README.md

 Then for display purpose a mean MT image but other mean images (R1) are possible.

 ***Questions***
-- What about the smooth modulated warp GM density maps, used for the VBM analysis?
+- What about the smooth modulated warp GM density maps, used for the VBM analysis? :arrow_forward: it would be nice for the sake of completeness.
-- Should be included as they are part of the original paper?
+- Should be included as they are part of the original paper? :arrow_forward: CP: we do not have these at the CRC.

-CP: we do not have these at the CRC.
+- Should we randomize the subjects order and ensuing BIDS-labels? :arrow_forward: yes, it does not cost much in doing so and improves anonymization (though not perfect...)

 ### Previous preprocessing steps